Dublin Airport to get planning waiver to open Covid-19 testing centre

 Difficult year

-Hildegarde Naughton, Minister of State for International Transport, acknowledged that 2020 had been a difficult year for aviation.
+Minister of State for International Transport Hildegarde Naughton acknowledged that 2020 had been a difficult year for aviation.

 She added that between this year and next, the State will have spent more than €180 million supporting the industry.
 The figure includes wage and other supports paid to aviation businesses since Covid-19 first struck in March.